ai-boost/awesome-a2a/CONTRIBUTING.md

 *   ✨ Add new A2A implementation in Rust
 *   🐛 Fix broken link to official documentation
 *   📝 Update README with new community tool
-*   🌐 Add Japanese translation for getting started guide
+*   🌐 Update multilingual documentation links

 ### Using the Commit Template (Optional)